sensei-hacker/inavwiki/UAV-Interconnect-Bus.md

 Device with corresponding **DevID** must respond with desired poll interval (in milliseconds) and flag field.
 Also, device which has detected it's **DevID** must remember the **SlotID** of the transaction - this will be the **SlotID** assigned to the device.

+Device parameters field (4 bytes) is device-specific and may be used to pass extended capabilities or non-standard flags to the host driver.

 ### READ (0x40)

 | Byte | Originator | Description |